 You can read more about tempered vs untempered chocolate here:

 What is a chocolate melter (or chocolate warmer)?

 A chocolate melter / warmer is a large pan that sits in a hot water bath.
-The water temperature is controlled by a thermostat, and the hot water slowly heats and melts the chocolate in the pan (very much like a bain marie).
-So, it basically just holds the melted chocolate at a certain temperature, so you always have melted chocolate ready to use!
+The water temperature is controlled by a thermostat, as the water heats up it heats the metal pan, which thereby melts or warms the chocolate in the pan (very much like a bain marie).
+Basically, it just melts or holds the melted chocolate at a certain temperature, so you always have melted chocolate ready to use!

-The melter will hold the chocolate at the temperature you set, but the chocolate must be manually stirred occasionally to ensure a consistent product temperature.
-The thermostat on a melter heats the water (so, the temp you set it at, is the temperature of the water, not the chocolate!).
+The melter will hold the chocolate at a specific temperature, but the chocolate must be manually stirred occasionally to ensure a consistent product temperature.
+The thermostat on a melter heats the water (so, the temp you set it at is the temperature of the water, not the chocolate!).
 So, you may have to play with the temperature to get it to hold the chocolate at a precise temperature.

 What is a chocolate temperer (or chocolate tempering machine)?